Science-backed fertility tips, human stories, exclusive promos, and events.

 Sometimes, it’s not the STI itself that causes male-factor infertility issues.
 Some STIs can cause secondary issues that could then affect male fertility.
 STD screening can help uncover some of these indirect effects.

 Chlamydia and gonorrhea both have the potential to cause urethritis, inflammation of the urethra, the tube that carries urine from the bladder and semen from the testicles.
 Certain mycoplasma and ureaplasma organisms can also cause urethritis.

-Protecting your fertility from STIs
+Protecting male fertility from STIs

-- Use a barrier method.
+Use a barrier method.
 Birth control pills and spermicide are great for family planning, but don’t protect against STIs.
 For that, you’ll need a barrier method such as a condom.

-- Get treated immediately.
+Get treated immediately.
 If you test positive for a bacterial STI such as gonorrhea or chlamydia, the chances of long-term issues are decreased significantly if you can treat them right away.
 (It’s typically a simple course of antibiotics.)

-- Freeze your sperm.
+Freeze your sperm.
 We don’t know what might happen in the future.
 Freezing a healthy sperm sample ensures that no matter what happens, you’ll have choices for your future family.

-We recommend that, if you are considering sperm freezing or doing a semen analysis with the possibility of freezing sperm afterward, you complete STD testing first.
+We highly recommend that, if you are considering sperm freezing or doing a semen analysis with the possibility of freezing sperm afterward, you complete STD testing first.
 Learn more.

 The cost of comprehensive STD screening can be up to $350, depending on your insurance plan and how many tests you complete.
 It typically also requires a doctor or clinic visit, which may come with its own fee.